 Gagne’s nine event instructions is a systematic instructional design process that addresses the different conditions of learning.
 The nine steps of the process are

-- Gain the attention of the students through a stimuli such as a surprise, thought-provoking question etc.
+- Gain the attention of the students through stimuli such as a surprise, thought-provoking question, etc.

 - Inform the students of the objectives or outcomes of the lesson before the instructions are given.

 - Stimulate recall of prior learning by asking questions about the experience from the past.
 By relating to this past knowledge, they can easily make sense of new knowledge.

 - Present the content to the learners in a way that is easy to comprehend